Nisa Investment Advisors LLC Takes Position in Cardiff Oncology, Inc. (NASDAQ:CRDF)

 Several other hedge funds also recently bought and sold shares of the company.
 Royal Bank of Canada lifted its position in shares of Cardiff Oncology by 55.7% during the 1st quarter.
 Royal Bank of Canada now owns 14,200 shares of the company’s stock valued at $131,000 after buying an additional 5,081 shares in the last quarter.
 Russell Investments Group Ltd. purchased a new position in shares of Cardiff Oncology during the 2nd quarter valued at about $36,000.
 Morgan Stanley lifted its position in shares of Cardiff Oncology by 46.2% during the 1st quarter.
 Morgan Stanley now owns 25,389 shares of the company’s stock valued at $235,000 after buying an additional 8,018 shares in the last quarter.
 Mercer Global Advisors Inc. ADV lifted its position in shares of Cardiff Oncology by 6.3% during the 2nd quarter.
 Mercer Global Advisors Inc. ADV now owns 167,857 shares of the company’s stock valued at $1,116,000 after buying an additional 10,000 shares in the last quarter.
 Finally, Vigilare Wealth Management purchased a new position in shares of Cardiff Oncology during the 2nd quarter valued at about $67,000.
 67.00% of the stock is currently owned by hedge funds and other institutional investors.

 A number of research analysts have recently weighed in on the company.
 HC Wainwright reaffirmed a “buy” rating and set a $26.00 price objective on shares of Cardiff Oncology in a research report on Thursday, September 9th.
-Zacks Investment Research cut Cardiff Oncology from a “hold” rating to a “sell” rating in a report on Wednesday, November 10th.
+Robert W. Baird initiated coverage on Cardiff Oncology in a report on Tuesday.
+They issued an “outperform” rating and a $19.00 price target on the stock.
 Maxim Group reissued a “buy” rating and issued a $24.00 price target on shares of Cardiff Oncology in a report on Friday, November 19th.
-Finally, Robert W. Baird initiated coverage on Cardiff Oncology in a report on Tuesday.
-They issued an “outperform” rating and a $19.00 price target on the stock.
+Finally, Zacks Investment Research cut Cardiff Oncology from a “hold” rating to a “sell” rating in a report on Wednesday, November 10th.

 Cardiff Oncology (NASDAQ:CRDF) last released its quarterly earnings data on Thursday, November 4th.
 The company reported ($0.17) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.17).
 Cardiff Oncology had a negative return on equity of 19.37% and a negative net margin of 7,375.65%.
 As a group, sell-side analysts predict that Cardiff Oncology, Inc. will post -0.66 earnings per share for the current fiscal year.